tummychow/git-absorb/README.md

 # or: git absorb && git rebase -i --autosquash master
 ```

-`git absorb` will automatically identify which commits are safe to modify, and which indexed changes belong to each of those commits.
+`git absorb` will automatically identify which commits are safe to modify, and which staged changes belong to each of those commits.
 It will then write `fixup!` commits for each of those changes.
 You can check its output manually if you don't trust it, and then fold the fixups into your feature branch with git's built-in autosquash functionality.

 ## Installing